Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Observational Data

-The SparsePak data were processed as described in Paper II using the \emph{IRAF}\footnote{IRAF is distributed by NOAO, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation \citealt{IRAF86,IRAF93}} HYDRA package.
+The SparsePak data were processed as described in \citetalias{LCH_2023} using the \emph{IRAF}\footnote{IRAF is distributed by NOAO, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation \citealt{IRAF86,IRAF93}} HYDRA package.
 After sky subtraction, a custom Python routine was applied to remove sky line residuals and exposures from the same pointing were averaged.
 To reduce noise, the averaged spectra were smoothed with a Gaussian kernel ($\sigma =$ 1 pixel or 0.306\AA).
 Emission lines were fit with a Gaussian using the IDL-based Peak Analysis software (PAN; \citealt{PAN}), providing line fluxes and widths.
 Recessional velocities were measured with the FXCOR task in IRAF.
-The measured H$\alpha$ line Full-Width at Half Maximums (FWHM) were corrected for the instrumental broadening of 48.5 km s$^{-1}$, measured from the equivalently smoothed ThAr spectra.
-The FWHM values are then converted to velocity dispersions ($\sigma_{H\alpha}$) for the analysis.
+The measured H$\alpha$ line Full-Width at Half Maximums (FWHM) were corrected for the instrumental broadening of 48.5$\pm$1.6 km s$^{-1}$, measured from the equivalently smoothed ThAr spectra.
+Given the instrumental broadening, we estimate the minimum robustly measured observed FWHM to be 48.5$\pm2\sigma$.
+Since the true velocity FWHM is a convolution of the instrumental broadening and the observed velocity width, the minimum robustly measured true velocity FWHM is $\simeq$17.9~\kms.
+The minimum measured true velocity FWHM in the data is 19~\kms, meaning all reported velocity widths are robustly measured.
+The FWHM values are then converted to velocity dispersions ($\sigma_{H\alpha}$) for the analysis and the minimum robustly measured $\sigma_{H\alpha}$ is 7.8~\kms.
 The PAN fits and H$\alpha$ line profiles where visually inspected and the H$\alpha$ lines that passed were mapped to their SparsePak fiber placements.
 The PAN measured line fluxes, and velocity dispersions and FXCOR-derived velocity fields are in the Appendix.